mukeshmaurya91/FlashLight/README.md

 # FlashLight
-Motorola like Shake android device to ON/OFF the Flash Light.
+Motorola like feature, Shake android device to ON/OFF the Flash Light.

-Note: Initial implementation only work on Android 6.0 or greater devices.
+Note: Initial implementation only tested on Android 5.0 and Android Marshmellow devices.